 Pumpkin Three Bean Chili Recipe

-Dust off your slow cooker for this easy, healthy and low-sodium vegetarian chili.
+Dust off your slow cooker for this easy, plant-based and low-sodium chili.
 Slow cooking makes preparing great-tasting, healthy meals simple.
 Since food cooks slowly over low heat, cooking and meal times are flexible.
 You can even whip up this recipe in the morning or the night before.
-Try this hearty vegetarian chili for your next meatless dinner and use the leftovers for chili mac (combining half chili with half pasta).
+Try this hearty vegan chili for your next meatless dinner and use the leftovers for chili mac (combining half chili with half pasta).
 The pumpkin makes it more nutritious, colorful and fun!
 Your family, kids included, will love it!

-Adding Healthy Pumpkin to Recipes
+Adding Pumpkin to Recipes

 Pumpkin is not just for Thanksgiving pies and why should it be?
 You would be missing out on the great taste, colorful dishes, and tremendous nutritional benefits if you limited pumpkin to pies and treats.
 Adding pumpkin puree to your soups, stews, sauces, breads, dips, casseroles and chili is easy and will up the nutritional value every time.
 Here a few of the many health benefits of eating pumpkin.